 - My Gym Partner's a Monkey: The protagonist is a human who attends a school for Talking Zoo Animals due to a clerical error.
 No one seems to find this strange.

 - This is the defining characteristic of Regular Show.
 100 ties in rock paper scissors summons an Eldritch Abomination, microwaving clocks sends you to an alternate dimension, getting prank-called transports you to the 1980s?
 Distressing obstacles, but once they'd dealt with, nobody ever thinks anything of it.

 - Rocko's Modern Life, where the things you see on an acid trip are normal.

 - My Little Pony: Friendship Is Magic does this well and has a lot of fun with it.
 Two ridiculously overpowered wizards are dueling?
 Cool, let's go watch!
 Did that pony just use Toon Physics to pass through a solid wall?
 Yeah, she's just being Pinkie Pie.
 A minotaur is giving a self-help seminar?
 Is it Tuesday already?
-Yet things like a bunny stampede, a zebra (Initially), and running out of cider terrify the ponies.
+Yet things like a bunny stampede, a zebra (initially), and running out of cider terrify the ponies.
 They also see manually clearing out winter and changing it to spring to be a normal and fun yearly tradition, yet the Everfree Forest scares the life out of them because clouds move on their own and nature operates without the help of the ponies.
+"Slice of Life" shows that monsters attack Ponyville so often that it's treated as a mild inconvenience at best, like road construction holding up traffic.